joelgrimberg/fetch-macrumors-news/README.md

 for now, just download the code from github, run it locally with `go run main.go` or build it with `go build main.go` and run the binary.

+## Configuration

+copy the conf.json to the folder where you store the executable and modify it to your needs.